pierremarc/ucui/README.md

       --uci-option <UCI_OPTION>
           UCI option

           This argument can be repeated.
-UCI options are of the form KEY:VALUE.
+UCI options are of the form "ID[:VALUE]".
+VALUE can be missing if not needed (buttons).
 See the engine's documentation for available options and their default values.

           Example: --uci-option 'Threads:2' --uci-option 'Skill Level:12'